 However, there are other mediascapes besides Western.
-In South America, the Brazilian Telenovelas were spectacularly successful within not only South American continent, but also across the world.
-As Benaivdes (2008, 2) suggested,
+In South America, the Brazilian telenovelas were spectacularly successful within not only South American continent, but also across the world.
+As Benavides (2008: 2) suggested

-It is a testament to the telenovela's success that many of the plot lines are reused or that a telenovela will be rebroadcast in different countries after being adapted to their national language and cultural
+It is a testament to the telenovela's success that many of the plot lines are reused or that a telenovela will be rebroadcast in different countries after being adapted to their national language and cultural configuration.
+This transnational element is only heightened by the incredible export success of telenovelas throughout the Americas (including the United States) and all over the world.
+Latin American telenovelas have been exported, with extraordinary cultural implications, to Egypt, Russia, and China, as well as throughout Europe.

 In a similar way, Hindi films have provided powerful alternatives of imagined realities to Western mediascape (e.g. Vasudevan 2000, Kripalani 2005, Mehta 2005, Larkin 2003).
-Thus, for many non-Western countries,
+Thus, for many non-Western countries

 Over the decades, Hindi films emerged as an accessible, visual and ideological alternative to prescriptive, evolutionary patterns of development advocated by some Hollywood films and other select First World countries.
-(Shresthova, 13).
+(Shresthova2008: 13).